ApolloTang/mynote--bash-scripting/README.md

 ## To Run:

-If you have already installed, simply run
+If you have already installed it, simply run

 ```
 pipenv run jupyter lab